canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ### 3. Use FirstOrDefault without null checking

-Make sure to always check if you have a result when working with `FirstOrDefault`, `LastOrDefault`, and `SingleOrDefault`.
-If there isn't one, you will get the default value of the collection type.
+Always check the result when working with `FirstOrDefault`, `LastOrDefault`, and `SingleOrDefault`.
+If there isn't one, they will return the default value of the collection type.

 ```csharp
 private static void Main(string[] args)